pendle-finance/external-integration/README.md

 #### Protocols fields

  - name: The name of the protocol.
- - icon: The protocol’s logo.
+ - icon: The protocol’s logo. (circular log in PNG or SVG recommended)
  - metadata: This section contains detailed information about the protocol's integration assets.

 #### Asset fields
  - chainId: chainId of the integrated assets
- - address: Address of the integrated assets
+ - address: Market Address of the integrated assets
  - integrationUrl: Link to the page that integrated the asset
  - description: Description of the asset